 In the last module, you learned about how to mathematically analyze a population’s gene pool by using the Hardy-Weinberg equation.
 However, when I introduced this, I mentioned that the equation only holds true if a population is in equilibrium.
 In this module, we’ll look at what equilibrium means in a population genetics context, and connect this to how populations evolve.

 2. The Hardy-Weinberg Principle: A Starting Definition

 The idea of equilibrium within a gene pool has two dimensions.
 The first dimension is time.
-In relationship to time, the Hardy-Weinberg principle states that as long as certain conditions are met, the frequencies of alleles and genotypes within a gene pool will remain constant.
+In relation to time, the Hardy-Weinberg principle states that as long as certain conditions are met, the frequencies of alleles and genotypes within a gene pool will remain constant.

 Think back to the Woody Glen mouse gene pool that we analyzed in the previous tutorial in this series.
 We determined that the frequency of the recessive albino allele (q) was 0.7, and that the frequency of the dominant (pigmented) allele (p) was 0.3.
 If this population is in equilibrium, then if we returned to this population ten (or twenty or fifty) years after our initial study, then the allele frequencies should be the same.